 Even with a top-of-the-line processor, a lack of physical memory can have a significant negative impact on the performance of the PC.
 Furthermore, applications such as anti-virus software that are always running in the background can quickly use up a system’s memory (as well as processor) resources.
 Therefore, if you are on a tight budget, you are better off going with a somewhat less-powerful processor in favor of additional memory.

 You may also find memory modules that operate at different speeds.
 While, like a processor, faster memory is better, it is unlikely that you will notice the difference.
 Therefore, you can save money by choosing the slower-speed memory, if you have the option.

 It is relatively easy to add more physical memory to your system, if needed.
 However, it is probably worth it to pay for as much memory as you can afford up front to avoid having to add more in the future.

 The typical mainstream PC now ships with between 4G and 8G of memory.
 You need to have a 64-bit operating system to utilize that much memory (see the sidebar “32-Bit Versus 64-Bit” for an explanation).
 Given the low cost of memory, we recommend no less than 4G if you are running a 64-bit operating system.
 However, if you plan on performing a lot of high-definition video editing, you may want to consider more memory.

-Adding another gigabyte of memory when customizing a new system will probably cost you less than $20, while adding two extra gigabytes of memory should cost less than $50.
+Adding an additional gigabyte of memory when customizing a new system will probably cost you less than $20, while adding two extra gigabytes of memory should cost less than $40.